 - Expanding the service area of an existing Medicare-Medicaid Plan

 While organizations will have another opportunity once the final application guidance is released in January, for the most part, those who have properly planned are generally certain by November if they intend to pursue this initiative.
 Feasibility discussions have occurred to help leadership make that “go/no-go” decision.
-“Along with feasibility discussions, network analysis to determine adequacy and potential gaps is a critical component to consider as you decide on submitting your Notice of Intent to Apply,” states Julie Billman, Vice President of Operational Performance and Provider Strategies.
+“Along with feasibility discussions, network analysis to determine adequacy and potential gaps is a critical component to consider as you decide on submitting your Notice of Intent to Apply,” states a colleague on the Operational Performance team.
 “Those steps will help set up the plan to move forward with their application filing.”

 Turning to the application, interested parties have certainly already gone through the draft Part C and Part D applications with a fine-tooth comb to determine what’s new for the coming submission and what isn’t needed.
 If you haven’t reviewed the documents by now, what’s changed may surprise you.